-EPA reporting categories for assessment results were developed to improve national consistency among States and to avoid conveying to stakeholders that water quality is not better-or worse-than it actually is.
+EPA reporting categories for assessment results were developed to improve national consistency among states and to avoid conveying to stakeholders that water quality is not better-or worse-than it actually is.
 However, there are overlaps among assessment categories that may be confusing to stakeholders.
 First, AUs are assessed independently for each of their designated uses, and assessment results are reported accordingly.
 As a result, several different assessment results-one for each use-are possible for a single AU.
 Second, assessment result reporting Categories 1 and 2 summarize assessment results across all uses, whereas Categories 3-5 summarize results independently for each use.
-Finally, it is possible that designated use exceeds numeric criteria for more than one pollutant and TMDLs are pollutant-specific.
-Hence, assessment reporting Categories 4 and 5, which track impaired waters, are both pollutant-specific.
+Finally, it is possible that a designated use exceeds numeric criteria for more than one pollutant, and total maximum daily loads (TMDLs) are pollutantspecific.
+Hence, Categories 4 and 5, which track impaired waters, are both pollutant-specific.
 The following definitions provide details of the meaning of each reporting category: